cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/subscribe-to-profile.md

 ---

 In this section you'll learn how to implement the subscribe functionality.
 Under the hood, when the user subscribes to a profile, a non-fungible token (NFT) is minted and automatically transferred to the user's wallet.
-To make this a reality, you will implement the same steps described in the [Subscribe](/guides/mutation/subscribe) section.
+To make this happen, you will essentially be following the steps described in the [Subscribe](/guides/mutation/subscribe) section.

 ## GraphQL mutations

-If you haven't already set the `ApolloClient` please go [Authentication](/how-to/build-content-app/authentication) to do so.
+If you haven't already set the `ApolloClient` please go [Apollo Client](/how-to/build-content-app/authentication#apollo-client) section to do so.

-Subscribe to a profile is a two step process and requires two GraphQL mutations: `CreateSubscribeTypedData` and `Relay`:
+Subscribe to a profile is a two step process and requires two GraphQL mutations: `CreateSubscribeTypedData` and `Relay`.

 1. `CreateSubscribeTypedData` is used to present data to the user in a readable format: